How Issuance Of New Currency Will Affect Politicians, Others — Economists – The Whistler Newspaper

 Professor of Economics at the University of Abuja, Prof Oyinlola Olaniyi, told THE WHISTLER that the decision will be a major shock on people who have hoarded stolen funds that they can’t account for.

-Olaniyi said, “If you have old notes, take it to the bank and if have stolen money and you have hoarded it on your house knowing that if you bring it out you will be questioned, then that is exactly one of the things governments wants to achieve.
+Olaniyi said, “If you have old notes, take it to the bank and if you have stolen money and you have hoarded it in your house knowing that if you bring it out you will be questioned, then that is exactly one of the things governments want to achieve.

 According to the economist, the withdrawing the old notes will be a way of sanitizing the system.